autc04/Retro68/README.md

 Retro68
 =======

-A GCC-based cross-compilation environment for 68K Macs.
+A GCC-based cross-compilation environment for 68K and PowerPC Macs.
 Why?
 Because there is no decent C++11 Compiler targetting Apple's System 6.
 If that's not a sufficient reason for you, I'm sure you will find someting more useful elsewhere.